 Prioritize your well-being, and your body will naturally begin to feel better.

-Celebrities have a whole team of people to help them accomplish those lofty goals, which isn’t necessary or feasible for the average mom.
+Celebrities have a whole team of people to help them accomplish those lofty “goals,” which isn’t necessary or feasible for the average mom.

 Health is far more important than weight loss.
 Prioritize your well-being, and your body will naturally begin to feel better.
 Let the doctors monitor your weight at postpartum checkups.
-They’ll let you know if they see anything concerning.
-Until then, don’t worry about it.

 8. Get proper nutrition

 Now isn’t the time to cut calories.
 You and your baby need extra nourishment at this phase of your life.
 Help your body function at peak performance by fueling it properly.
-Focus on adding whole foods and plenty of protein, and healthy fats.

-Try a grocery delivery service to make getting healthy food more accessible.
+Focus on adding whole foods, plenty of protein, and healthy fats.
+Try a postpartum meal delivery service to make getting healthy food more accessible.
 Write a list of healthy meals and snacks you love that will help you feel good.

 Read next: Five Ways to Improve Postpartum Energy with Food